inkstitch/inkstitch/collections/_docs/en/003-003-bean-stitch.md

    * A value of 1 would triple each stitch (forward, back, forward).
    * A value of 2 would quintuple each stitch, etc.
-   * It is possible to define a repeat pattern by entering multiple values separated by a space.
+   * It is possible to define a repeat pattern by entering multiple values separated by a space (e.g. a value of `1 0` will produce this pattern: `≡-≡-≡`)

 ## Params